 Glass Advantages vs Sand and Silica

-The use of glass as filtration media began in the late 1990s and is gaining popularity as an alternative to sand silica.
+The use of glass as filtration media began in the late 1990s and is gaining popularity as an alternative to sand and silica.
 Glass came naturally as filtration media as a result of the unceasing search for the best media.
-This is because it does a better job and it is in generous supply in the form of broken pieces of glass from a waste/recycling stream, and thus is very cost effective.
+This is because it offers superior performance and it is in generous supply in the form of broken pieces of glass from a waste/recycling stream, and thus is very cost effective.

-There are lots of pieces of broken glasses in different colors.
-In the recycling facilities, they are not separated by color, meaning, the product of the crushing process has a mixture of colors - clear, green, brown, etc - called cullet.
+There are lots of pieces of broken glasses in different colours.
+In the recycling facilities, they are not always pre-separated by colour, meaning, the product of the crushing process has a mixture of colours - predominantly clear, green and brown, collectively referred to as cullet.

 Many bottle manufacturing companies don't use cullet to produce new bottles because beverage companies want pretty bottles with uniform color.
 Cullet is also not used in plate glass production, such as for windows.
 This leaves the broken glass to a limited market, making it the best option for the water filtration industry and the best alternative to the sand filter.

 The Concept of a Sand Filter

-During the filtration process, tiny solid particles get trapped into the sand bed.
-This means that with continuous operation, the bed will be able to capture finer and finer particles up to a point that it gets blocked.
-Once that happens it will need to be regenerated by backwash.
+During the filtration process, tiny solid particles get trapped in the sand bed.
+This means that with continuous operation, the bed will be able to capture finer and finer particles up to a point that it gets saturated.
+Once that happens, the bed will need to be regenerated by backwashing.

-An effective filter bed should have sand whose grains are about the same size - about 0.4 - 0.6 mm.
-The 20-grade silica is the most common sand filter media because it creates a mesh that can sieve very small-sized particles, as small as 20 μm.
+An effective filter bed should have sand whose grains are about the same size - about 0.4 to 0.6 mm.
+The 20-grade silica is the most common sand filter media because it creates an effective mesh that can sieve very small-sized particles, as small as 20 μm.

 However, sand/silica media filters have some disadvantages.
-For example, the particles of sand to clamp together and calcify thus creating channels where water passes through without being filtered.
+For example, the particles of sand can clump together and eventually calcify, which creates channels where water passes through without being filtered.
 This is why frequent backwashing is necessary for commercial settings - some do it once every week which increases the operating costs.

-Secondly, since filtration only takes place through the depth of 6 in. gunk builds up there are this necessitates the replacement of the filter system every 5 - to 8 years because grains eventually break down.
+Secondly, filtration only takes place through the depth of 15 cm, and ‘gunk’ builds up there which necessitates the replacement of the filter system every five to eight years as grains eventually break down.

 The Concept of a Glass Filter

 The glass filter is gaining much popularity as the preferred medium for water filtration in both water treatment plants and swimming pools.
-The glass has some unique characteristics that make them suitable for filtration purposes.
+The glass has some unique characteristics that makes it uniquely suitable for filtration purposes.

 The surface of the glass is slightly negatively charged giving it the ability to attract very fine particles.
 These charges are weak and will release the particles during backwashing, which results in more efficient and cost-effective cleaning.

-This high-quality filtration can be achieved even without shock treatments or chloramine-producing flocculants which is why glass finds application in many indoor pools where air quality is a priority.
+This high-quality filtration can be achieved even without shock treatments or chloramine-producing flocculants which is why glass finds application in many indoor pools where air and water quality are key priorities.

-Glass filters last for 10 years or longer but after that duration, what they need is just cleaning with acid or chlorine and a replacement of the top layer with fresh glass pieces is all that is required.
+Glass filters can last for ten years or longer but after that duration, a simple regeneration with acid or chlorine and a replacement of the top layer with fresh glass pieces is all that is required.
 Such simple maintenance procedures render glass filters much more suited to long-term, high-output filtration settings.
-This is because glass does not break down easily from the cycles of filtration and backwashing, and this further minimises any development of any fractures in the filter bed where bacteria could build up and resist flushing through backwashing.
+This is because glass does not physically or chemically break down easily from the cycles of filtration and backwashing, and this further minimises any development of any fractures in the filter bed where bacteria could build up and resist flushing through backwashing.

 Desolidex Glass Filter Outperforms Sand Silica Filter

-Desolidex is a non-crystalline (amorphous) filter media which is made from 100 percent crushed and recycled glass.
-It is preferred over sand because of its lower density and its smoothness which makes it perform better.
+Desolidex is a non-crystalline (amorphous) filter media which is made from one hundred percent crushed and recycled glass.
+It is preferred over sand because of its lower density and its smoothness which facilitates better performance.
 Its manufacturing process is environmentally friendly and is sustainable, as such it is a desirable material from an ecological standpoint.
 Desolidex has a bulk density of 1.14 g cm-3, with an effective size of 0.60 to 0.65 mm; and a uniformity coefficient of 1.40 to 1.65 meaning that consistent filtration is practically guaranteed.

-Because Desolidex is more efficient, it doesn’t need as much backwashing like sand filters.
-This also means the average time take for backwashing will also be reduced and this will result in up to 23 percent less water usage, giving rise to longer filter run times and thus improved system productivity.
+And as Desolidex is more efficient, it doesn’t need as much backwashing as sand filters.
+This also means the average time taken for backwashing will also be reduced and this will result in up to 23 percent less water usage, giving rise to longer filter run times and thus improved system productivity.
 Furthermore, when backwashing is required, Desolidex’s glass components readily release contaminants, further enhancing global efficiency.

-Desolidex has revolutionized the water treatment industry and its use is taking root in many countries.
-What makes it more popular is that it is made from broken pieces of glass which are considered as waste which would otherwise go to landfill.
+Desolidex has revolutionised the water treatment industry and its use is becoming more widespread in many countries.
+Adding to its already wide applicability and high popularity is that it is made from broken pieces of glass which are considered as waste which would otherwise go to landfill.
 This makes it environmentally friendly and less costly.
-Therefore, it can be said that Desolidex, and related Acti-Desolidex use reduces energy usage and won’t harbor contaminants.
+Therefore, it can be said that Desolidex, and related Acti-Desolidex use reduces energy usage for the overall system, all without harbouring contaminants.